 In addition, nutritional considerations may be important in infants with VSDs, ASDs, and/or certain other congenital heart defects.
 Respiratory infections should be treated vigorously and early.
 Because of the risk of bacterial infection of the lining of the heart (endocarditis) and the heart valves, individuals with VSDs, ASDs, and/or certain other heart defects may be given antibiotic drugs before any surgical procedure, including dental procedures such as tooth extractions.

 In affected children with eye abnormalities (e.g., iris colobomas, strabismus, etc.), surgery and/or other measures may be used to help treat and/or correct such malformations.
 Corrective glasses, contact lenses, surgery, and/or other measures may also be used to help improve visual problems associated with such ocular abnormalities.

-In some cases, abnormalities involving the joints, tendons, muscles, and bones (orthopedic), such as flexion contractures, clubfeet, and/or other abnormalities of the hands and/or feet may be treated by orthopedic techniques, potentially in combination with surgery.
+In some children, abnormalities involving the joints, tendons, muscles, and bones (orthopedic), such as flexion contractures, scoliosis, clubfeet, and/or other abnormalities of the hands and/or feet may be treated by orthopedic techniques, potentially in combination with surgery.
 Again, the procedures used will depend upon the severity and location of the abnormalities and their associated symptoms.
 Physical therapy may also be prescribed to help improve coordination of certain movements (mobility).